An Emotional Intelligence Boosting Exercise for Kids and Grown-Ups

 Have you ever told yourself that you shouldn’t feel jealous of someone?
 Me, too.
 Thinking that we shouldn’t feel jealous, or angry, or __(fill in the blank with the emotion)__ is common for kids and grown-ups who have the “deer” feelings habit.
 Those of us who have the deer habit are likely to suppress or feel ashamed when we feel jealousy.
 But it’s not just those of us with the deer habit who suffer.
 Those with the chameleon habit are likely to deny that jealousy is arising, and those who have other feelings habits may feel consumed with their jealousy.
 Note: You can read my Feelings Habit Animals article if you’re new to my blog and unfamiliar with the feelings habit animals.

-In volume one of the Mindfulness and Self-Compassion Workbook for Kids (aka The Quest for Self-Compassion), Anita is the comic character who struggles with shame-prone feelings.
+In volume one of the Mindfulness and Self-Compassion Workbook for Kids, Anita is the comic character who struggles with shame-prone feelings.
 In the comic below, Curi (the helpful and curious chick) helps Anita when she struggles with the emotion of jealousy:

 Comic from the book: "The Quest for Self-Compassion.